 Retirement Plan (403(b)) and Supplemental Retirement Plan (401(a)).
 Faculty, librarians and professional staff are eligible to participate in the UWRP, a 403(b) defined-contribution plan, and the UW Supplemental Retirement Plan (UWSRP), a 401(a) defined-benefit retirement plan that is closed to new participants and operates in tandem with the 403(b) plan.
 Both plans are administered by the University.
-Note 16 in APPENDIX B-"AUDITED FINANCIAL STATEMENTS AND REQUIRED SUPPLEMENTAL INFORMATION OF THE UNIVERSITY (FISCAL YEAR ENDED JUNE 30, 2023), includes plan descriptions and additional information.
+Note 10 in APPENDIX B-"AUDITED FINANCIAL STATEMENTS AND REQUIRED SUPPLEMENTAL INFORMATION OF THE UNIVERSITY (FISCAL YEAR ENDED JUNE 30, 2024), includes plan descriptions and additional information.

-- UWRP Funding Policy.
+• UWRP Funding Policy.
 Employee contribution rates are 5 percent, 7.5 percent or 10 percent of salary, based on age.
 The University matches the contributions of employees.
 Within parameters established by the Legislature, contribution requirements may be established or amended by the Board of Regents.
-Employer contributions for the years ended June 30, 2023 and 2022 were \$155.7 million and \$145.2 million, respectively. - UW Supplemental Retirement Plan Funding.
+Employer contributions for the years ended June 30, 2024 were \$169.1 million.

+• UW Supplemental Retirement Plan Funding.
 The University received an actuarial valuation of the supplemental payment component of the UWRP with a valuation date of January 1, 2023.
 Update procedures performed by the OSA were used to roll forward the total pension liability to the measurement date of June 30, 2023.

-The University has set aside assets of \$342.0 million as of June 30, 2023 for this liability.
+The University has set aside assets of \$360.8 million as of June 30, 2024 for this liability.
 These funds do not meet the GASB technical definition of "Plan Assets" because they have not been segregated and restricted in a trust or equivalent arrangement.
 The net pension liability, therefore, does not reflect a credit for these amounts.

 Effective July 1, 2020, a new State law created a trust arrangement for assets dedicated to paying UWSRP benefits to plan members.
 Contributions previously paid to and accumulated by DRS beginning January 1, 2012 were transferred into the trust when this law became effective.
-As a result, the University is now applying accounting guidance for single employer plans that have trusted assets and reports the pension liability net of plan assets as of June 30, 2021.
+As a result, the University is now applying accounting guidance for single employer plans that have trusted assets and reports the pension liability net of plan assets.